-- · For details about using repositories, see the Understanding Repositories document. - You can have as many audit databases as you like in addition to the default audit database.
+- For details about using repositories, see Understanding InTrust Repositories. - · You can have as many audit databases as you like in addition to the default audit database.

 Creating Tasks and Jobs

 A task consists of one or more jobs.
 Jobs in a task can be configured to run simultaneously or one after another.